mautic/user-documentation/docs/components/forms.rst

 .. vale off

-- **Enable at (date/time)** - This allows you to define the date and time at which this Form is available for submissions.
+- **Activate at (date/time)** - This allows you to define the date and time at which this Form is available for submissions.

 - **Disable at (date/time)** - This allows you to define the date and time at which this Form ceases to be available for submissions.